MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 ## How to use the Advanced Guide
 All product sections are accessed through their corresponding tab names in the left-side menu of the app as shown below:

+//Replace the image below with image 1 in the 10/15 list:
 > [!div class="mx-imgBorder"]
 > ![](media/customer-dashboard-full.png "Customer dashboard")